neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 - [ ] T: Testable

-Finally, the user story needs to have an achievable goal that can be tested to see if it delivers on user expectations.
+Finally, the user story needs to have an achievable goal that can be tested to see if it meets user expectations.

 ### Write a full user story